-“Zero Defect Zero Effect” slogan emphasizes on production cycle.
-It means that producing goods with zero defect and there should be no adverse effect on the environment.
+“Zero Defect Zero Effect” slogan emphasizes on the production cycle.
+It means that producing goods with zero defects and there should be no adverse effect on the environment.
 Wieden Kennedy designs the campaign with the launch of a portal and the brochures in different sectors.
 Norms and procedures regarding the manufacturing application are now available online.
 And validity o licenses increases to three years.

-In the event at Mumbai Metropolitan Region Development Authority ( MMRDA), around 2500 international and 8000 from domestic, business team from 72 countries, 17 states of India and foreign govt. delegations from 68 countries have attended “Make in India Week”.The aim is to de-license and de-regulate the industry during the entire life cycle of a business.
+In the event at Mumbai Metropolitan Region Development Authority ( MMRDA), around 2500 international and 8000 from the domestic, business team from 72 countries, 17 states of India, and foreign govt. delegations from 68 countries have attended “Make in India Week”.The aim is to de-license and de-regulate the industry during the entire life cycle of a business.

 With this initiative, many manufacturing projects were started.
 Some of them are:

-- Pidilite Industries Ltd approves the acquisition of the adhesive business of Blue Coat Pvt Ltd for a cash consideration of Rs 263.57 crore (US$ 43.08 million).
+Pidilite Industries Ltd approves the acquisition of the adhesive business of Blue Coat Pvt Ltd for a cash consideration of Rs 263.57 crore (US$ 43.08 million).

-- Mr. Yoichi Lbi, president, and CEO of Toshiba Group plans to make India the design, manufacturing, and export hub for its lighting business.
+Mr. Yoichi Lbi, president, and CEO of Toshiba Group plans to make India the design, manufacturing, and export hub for its lighting business.
 They also multiply the local headcount to design lights for planned smart cities airports, stadiums, highways, warehouses, and factories.

-- Deepak Nitrite Ltd (Chemical manufacturer) plans to invest a sum of Rs1,200 crore (US$ 196.18 million) in India.
+Deepak Nitrite Ltd (Chemical manufacturer) plans to invest a sum of Rs1,200 crore (US$ 196.18 million) in India.
 They plan to start a plant for manufacturing phenol and acetone in Dahej, Gujarat.

 Sesa Sterlite will spend up to Rs 8,000 crore (US$ 1.31 billion) to expand its Lanjigarh refinery in Odisha with the following consent from villagers in the next three to four years

 Improving current infrastructure and updating it with modern technology and techniques is a very important requirement for the growth of the industry.
-The government focuses to develop the industrial corridors and infrastructure based on high-speed communication and integrating logistic arrangements.
+The government focuses to develop industrial corridors and infrastructure based on high-speed communication and integrating logistic arrangements.
 Innovation and research are supported regarding fast-paced registration systems.
 Intellectual Property Rights registration set-up has been upgraded.
 The requirement of skills and talent is necessary to identify.
 So that the training and development of the workforce can do accordingly.

 New Sectors in “Make in India”

 IT and BPM

-- Roads and highways
+Roads and highways

-- Media and Entertainment
+Media and Entertainment

 Textiles and garments

 Oil and Gas

 Tourism and Hospitality

 Benefits and Disadvantages

 India is a treasure of natural resources.
 Skilled and Unskilled Labour is easily available at lower rates as compared to the other countries.
-Due to its central location and outsourcing hub of the world, India is becoming the most preferred manufacturing destination for the investors across the world.
+Due to its central location and outsourcing hub of the world, India is becoming the most preferred manufacturing destination for investors across the world.
 The main motive of this initiative is to fulfill the demand and boost the Indian economy.